clobrano/pynicom/README.rst

     (no-conn)

-a known limitation is that the extended commands (+,&,#,...) are autocompleted after typing at least the symbol
+a known limitation is that the extended commands (+,&,#,...) are auto-completed after typing at least the symbol

     (/dev/ttyACM0 @ 115200) at<Tab><Tab>
     at   ate